 Dog bites cause serious injuries and scarring that may require extensive treatment.
 Dog owners must be vigilant in protecting others from this horrible event.

-If you or a loved one were attacked by a dog, an experienced legal team can help you recover the financial losses you have suffered.
+If you or a loved one were attacked by a dog in Phoenix, an experienced legal team can help you recover the financial losses you have suffered.
 Call The Husband & Wife Legal Team today at (602) 457-6222 for a FREE case evaluation.
 We’re here to help.